 The helicopter is also configured with a lightweight Mace Extended Range Weapons Wing (ER2W) with four-station weapons mounting structure.
 It can carry more than 1,300lb of weapons and ammunition.

 Sensors on-board MD 530G

 The 43lb multi-spectral targeting system features a built-in embedded GPS inertial navigation system to provide high-accuracy geo-point and geolocation capabilities.
-It also features four-axis stabilisation with vibration isolation to support laser designation over 10km.
+It is equipped with four-axis stabilisation with vibration isolation to support laser designation of more than 10km.

 MD 530G engine and performance

 The MD 530G scout attack helicopter is powered by a Rolls-Royce 250-C30 engine, which generates a power output of 485kW.